 - (1) Start at the last incremented number of non-multiplexed ports and increment by 1 for segmented pattern 1 up to segmented pattern 5. - (2) Start with colour combinations with red as the first colour and the second colour in the order red to green to blue to yellow.
-Continue accordingly for combinations containing green, blue, and yellow as the first colour. - (3) Within the same colour combination, port numbering is in the order +45° to -45°, RHC to LHC, or V to H.
+Continue accordingly for combinations containing green, blue, and yellow as the first colour. - (3) Within the same colour combination, port numbering begins from the nearest array position to the Coding Reference Point bottom up as first direction and left-to-right as second direction in the order +45° to -45°, RHC to LHC, or V to H.